-Governors carried out a self-assessment of its own performance for the year ended 31 July 2021 and graded itself as 'Good' on the Ofsted Scale.
-Governors Self-Assessment for 2020/21 will take place at the November 2021 Strategy Day.
+Governors carried out a self-assessment of its own performance for the year ended 31 July 2022 and graded itself as 'Good' on the Ofsted Scale.
+Governors Self-Assessment for 2022/22 will take place at the November 2022 Strategy Day.

 Governors are effective and inclusive in putting students first.
 They consistently seek to raise aspirations and outcomes.
 They ensure relevant and challenging targets are set and review progress against these.
+Performance Indicators are agreed annually by each committee and approved by the full Governing Body.
+These are reported on regularly at both sub and board level.